vivaria/edisonrul.ing/docs/source/cards/s/sword-of-dark-rites.md

 ### Card Rulings

-●This card's effect to return itself to the hand starts a Chain.
+*   This card's effect to return itself to the hand starts a Chain.